odap-ac-uk/odap.ac.uk/researchers.md

 ## What it is

 - The purpose of the outbreak data analysis platform is to provide an accessible, usable data resource to enable research relevant to COVID-19 and future outbreaks.
 This will accelerate scientific understanding of new outbreaks for the benefit of patients and the protection of the public.
 - It will create a UK-wide capability by curating and linking outbreak relevant data from clinical records, research studies and audit data.
-It brings together key initiatives and leadership across the UK including ISARIC, COG-UK, MRC CLIMB and GenOMICC.
+It brings together key initiatives and leadership across the UK including [ISARIC](https://isaric4c.net/), [COG-UK](https://www.cogconsortium.uk/), [MRC CLIMB](https://www.climb.ac.uk/) and [GenOMICC](https://genomicc.org/).
 - The platform combines a national Trusted Research Environment (TRE) infrastructure collocated with >£100M of world-class computational and data science capacity including the UK National Supercomputer, with a UK-wide governance framework.

 ## What it isn't

 - It is not a replacement for public health activities.
 The platform will work closely with public health agencies across the 4 nations and with UK HSA, providing research insights and data feeds where useful to augment surveillance capacity, and a tried-and-tested route to engage additional analytic capacity and expertise from the academic sector.
 - It is not a viral sequence analysis platform.
-The excellent MRC CLIMB resource (a partner in this programme) provides excellent resources and infrastructure for analysis, presentation and sharing of viral sequences.
+The [MRC CLIMB](https://www.climb.ac.uk/) resource (a partner in this programme) provides excellent resources and infrastructure for analysis, presentation and sharing of viral sequences.
 - It is not a replacement for existing TREs.
 The analysis platform is a focused capability of the UKSA-accredited TRE hosted by Public Health Scotland, and will provide curated data feeds to TREs across the UK to facilitate and supplement data held elsewhere as part of a UK federated network.